Iran says case open on ex-FBI agent missing there on CIA job

-DUBAI, United Arab Emirates (AP) — Iran is acknowledging for the first time it has an open case before its Revolutionary Court over the 2007 disappearance of a former FBI agent on an authorized CIA mission to the country, renewing questions over what happened to him.
+DUBAI, United Arab Emirates (AP) — Iran is acknowledging for the first time it has an open case before its Revolutionary Court over the 2007 disappearance of a former FBI agent on an unauthorized CIA mission to the country, renewing questions over what happened to him.

 In a filing to the United Nations, Iran said the case over Robert Levinson was “on going,” without elaborating.